fago/rules/rules_forms/README.txt

  * Confirm the activation by clicking the "Activate" button.
  * Go to the "Triggered rules" admin page (admin/rules/trigger) and click the "Add a new rule" tab.
- * Fill out the label, choose a form event by selecting one in the "Forms" group and confirm with "Save changes".
+ * Fill out the label, choose a form event by selecting one in the "Rules Forms" group and confirm with "Save changes".
  * Now you can add conditions and actions to react on the form event.